 and they cannot be added to the staging area using

 git add (except when added with

-.gitignore for common languages on creating a repository.
+.gitignore, for common languages when creating a repository.

 Hey there! 👋 Thank you for reading this article!

 Is there something missing, or do you have an idea on how to improve the documentation?
 Do you want to write your own article?